ivankrauseza/ci-project1/README.md

 I noticed that in the link tag for the favicon and css, the url needed a relative path for github pages, so the path needed to be href=”./assets/css/style.css” instead of href=”/assets/css/style.css”.
 #### Package  Page - Embedded YouTube videos
 W3C Validator recommends that the width attribute of the iframe does not contain a % value so reverted to the default 560.
+#### W3C Validation
+Minor faults were picked up during testing and were resolved like trailing slashes, href link for favicon and css, alt text, incorrect css, minor contrast issue on newsletter.

 ### Known Bugs
 #### Package  Page - Embedded YouTube videos